Perspective | Prosecuting Trump would set a risky precedent. Not prosecuting would be worse.

 Now this unequal system of justice faces a crossroads.
 Any decision about prosecuting the former president centers on two conflicting fears: Inaction mocks the nation’s professed ideal that no one sits above the law — and Americans might wonder whether our democracy can survive what amounts to the explicit approval of lawlessness.
 But prosecuting deposed leaders is the stuff of banana republics.

 The fear of the banana republic is hardly an idle one — and here Trump is a central figure, too.
 He has boasted of his willingness to go that route: In 2016, he ran by pledging that he intended to use the power of federal law enforcement to help his friends and pay back his enemies.
 His rallies routinely erupted with chants of “lock her up,” directed at his opponent, Hillary Clinton.
 When as president he told then-FBI Director James Comey that he should be “letting Flynn go,” he was doing as he had promised, using the presidency to try to save an ally from criminal investigation.
 Trump sees the law and law enforcement as a weapon: He wielded it to protect himself and rout his foes, as when his attorney general William P. Barr ordered the violent breakup of peaceful Black Lives Matter demonstrations near Lafayette Square.
 Trump has said that if he gets a second term, he would pardon hundreds of violent insurrectionists charged in the attack on the Capitol.
 More recently, his remarks about the investigation his administration began under special counsel John Durham suggest that he is still game to go after foes by wildly accusing them of crimes.
-Trump continuously mischaracterizes the Durham investigation as having shown that Clinton’s aides “spied” on his campaign and his presidency, and he issued a statement saying that “in a stronger period of time in our country, this crime would have been punishable by death.”
+Trump continually mischaracterizes the Durham investigation as having shown that Clinton’s aides “spied” on his campaign and his presidency, and he issued a statement saying that “in a stronger period of time in our country, this crime would have been punishable by death.”
 This was “treason at the highest level,” he said.

 Of course, there’s also an appearance of impropriety when a Democratic elected official investigates Trump, lending a whiff of credence to the notion that politics sway prosecution decisions regardless of which side is doing it.
 Biden himself, before he was elected (and before Trump committed some of his most egregious misdeeds), said that prosecuting him would be a “very unusual thing and probably not very … good for democracy,” although he also promised to leave any decisions in the hands of the Justice Department.
 Indicting could trigger violence, spark a cycle of retribution once Republicans take back power, and erode yet another democratic norm.

 But the far graver peril in this situation is inaction, a paralyzing refusal to hold Trump criminally liable for his behavior.
 The country has seen what happens when lawlessness triumphs; when some citizens feel they can do pretty much what they want with impunity.
 As historian Eric Foner has pointed out, in 1873, in reaction to the election of a biracial government in Colfax, La., a White mob assaulted the county courthouse, murdered a group of African Americans and seized control of the town government without substantial consequences.
 In 1874, in New Orleans, a white supremacist organization known as the White League tried to topple the state government (U.S. troops at least suppressed this riot).
-In 1898, following Reconstruction, armed Whites overturned a duly elected biracial government in Wilmington, N.C.
+In 1898, long after Reconstruction, armed Whites overturned a duly elected biracial government in Wilmington, N.C.
 Because there was no law enforcement, no accountability and no consequences, such violence was condoned, sanctioned by the state and some leaders — which thus empowered anti-democratic forces for decades across the Deep South and elsewhere.
 (One of the impeachment charges against Andrew Johnson said he had fomented post-Civil War white supremacist violence in New Orleans and Memphis.)

 Lessons from overseas also paint a bracing picture: Refusing to hold officials accountable for crimes emboldens them.
 Putting someone above the law is simply unsustainable for any mature democratic system.
 In the 20th century, Mexico’s long-time ruling Institutional Revolutionary Party refused to prosecute senior officials for corruption, choosing what three political scientists called “stability” in the political system over “accountability” in the legal one, and corruption became endemic.
 These scholars argue that nations transitioning toward democracy sometimes do better when they don’t prosecute former leaders and instead allow “democracy to take root.”